 Once a mint plant has gotten established it’s pretty hard to kill them.
 The only thing I’ve found to reliably beat back a mint plant is my chickens, they insist on turning my whiskey barrel planters into dust baths.

-Mint is the easiest thing to grow.
-Even my mother who treats those ’10 plants for people with black thumbs’ lists as a hit list can grow mint.
+Mint is the easiest plant to grow hands down.
+Even my mother who treats those “10 plants for people with black thumbs” lists as a hit list can grow mint.

 Mint plants spread via underground rhizomes that can produce a daughter plant a few feet away from the mother plant.
 If you try to rip it or dig it up and you miss a small piece BAM more mint.

 They can also create new plants by layering which is when the stems touch the ground (very possible with mints and their spreading habits), get covered with a little something and send out new roots.

-DIY Whiskey Barrel Mint Garden Supplies
+How to Make a Whiskey Barrel Mint Garden